 These examples only scratch the surface of what short-codes can do for your website.
 To discover more about how you can leverage them to make your theme more functional, explore our detailed guide.

 How to use WooCommerce Shortcodes?

-- Open the WordPress admin section and access the pages and posts
+- Open the WordPress admin panel and access the pages and posts.

-- Select the page you want to include the feature to
+- Select the page or post where you want to include the feature.

-By default, shortcodes aren’t permitted to be executed in a custom widget. that’s why you need to add a single line code to theme’s functions.php file or a specific plugin.
+By default, shortcodes aren’t permitted to be executed in a custom widget.
+Therefore, you need to add a single line of code to your theme’s functions.php file or a specific plugin:

 <? add_filter( 'widget_text', 'do_shortcode' ); ?>

 To add code blocks in sidebar widgets, follow these steps: